devgeniem/dustpress/README.md

 - Clone this repository somewhere in your project and require the `dustpress.php` file in your `functions.php`.

+## External resources

+There are several other repositories that contain DustPress material as well:

+- [DustPress Starter Theme](https://github.com/devgeniem/dustpress-starter-theme) - a basic starter theme to use as a boilerplate
+- [DustPress Debugger](https://github.com/devgeniem/dustpress-debugger) - a handy plugin to see the data you have sent to the view
+- [DustPress.js](https://github.com/devgeniem/dustpress-js) - a plugin that provides a JavaScript library to unleash the magical powers of DustPress on the front-end as well
+- [DustPress Comments Helper](https://github.com/devgeniem/dustpress-comments) - a DustPress helper to easily implement commenting on your theme

 ## Usage

 You need to call `dustpress();` in your `functions.php` to enable DustPress.
 It must be naturally be done after requiring the library itself if you haven't used Composer's autoload feature.